• Skip to primary navigation

 Judith Ryles OAM

-Judith Ryles is a Fellow of the Home Economics Institute of Australia and was a Senior Lecturer in Food and Nutrition at Deakin University.
+Judith Ryles was a Fellow of the Home Economics Institute of Australia and was a Senior Lecturer in Food and Nutrition at Deakin University.
 She is a director of the Ursula Hoff Institute, a member of the University of Melbourne Animal Ethics Committee, a member of the National Council of Women of Victoria, founding member of the Redmond Barry Society, and a founding donor of the Felton Society of the National Gallery of Victoria.
 Judith served on the Events Committee from 2010 to 2016.

 Tim Gatehouse